ryanatkn/gro/src/task/README.md

 ## what

-A Gro task is just a function with some metadata.
+A Gro task is just a function with some optional metadata.
 Gro prefers conventions and code over configuration, and its task runner leverages the filesystem as the API and defers composition to the user in regular TypeScript modules.